-Alumni: More than 67,000 Columbia College alumni.
+Alumni: More than 70,000 Columbia College alumni.

-Athletics: Member, American Midwest Conference of the NAIA (men's soccer and basketball; women's volleyball, basketball and softball) and a variety of intramural sports.
+Athletics: Member, American Midwest Conference of the NAIA (men's and women's soccer and basketball;

+men's and women's cross country; men's and women's golf; women's volleyball, basketball and softball) and a variety of intramural sports.